Doing something for the first time is never easy. You are bound to make mistakes, but, the smartest – they learn from other’s mistakes.

 There is nothing worse for an international customer than to get to the checkout and then later be hit with a duties and tariffs bill.
 When implementing an international checkout, be transparent with shoppers.

 As a merchant, you do not have to mandate that international buyers pay for duties and tariffs upfront; however, you should communicate to them that they will have to pay later if they opt-out at checkout.

 Whether you sell domestically with a localized multi-storefront, on a marketplace, via a social commerce tool or simply on your single website, avoid copy and pasting content and media.
 It simply does not work.

 1) You won’t be appealing to your localized market (which can be taken as offensive)

 2) You won’t rank well for SEO in your region (where even the smallest spelling differences matter)

 When localizing content, be sure to go the extra mile and check for potential language misinterpretations.
-Moreover, double check your media.
+Moreover, double-check your media.
 The worst thing you can do is enter a market with poor, on-model product photography.
-This is not referring to quality, but instead to understanding that consumers in new markets may look different.
+This is not referring to quality, but instead to understand that consumers in new markets may look different.
 Take that into account as you use photography to highlight your products.

 3. Not Getting Lost in Translation

 There is nothing worse than not understanding how words change by country.
 For example, in 2004, Ford found itself in a bind by calling a car the Pinto, which means “little” –– well, male private part –– in Brazilian.
 Safe to say that did not go well in Latin America.

 Some translations providers to consider: Qordoba • Smartling • VerbalizeIt